 Dads - this one’s for you!
 Being a father and a photographer has all the perks.
 When your daughter needs more likes on her Instagram photos or your son needs you front and center at his football game to capture his tackles, you have all the best knowledge and gear to take the perfect photos.
-Even you fur dads out there, you know the best angles for your fur kids and you can even get Fido to crack a smile for the camera.
-Not only are you a loving, nurturing parent, you are responsible for capturing some of the best moments in your children’s lives.
+Even you fur dads out there—you know the best angles for your fur kids and you can even get Fido to crack a smile for the camera.
+Not only are you a loving, nurturing parent, you're also responsible for capturing some of the best moments in your children’s lives.
 We put together some fun categories for all you photographer dads out there.
 No matter what category of photographer you fall into, KEH Camera has the perfect gear for you!

 You capture it all!
 You’re the photojournalist of dads.
 Dance recitals, sports events, music festivals - you know your way around different subjects.
 Treat yourself (or send this post to your loved ones as a subtle hint) to one or all of these goodies for your camera bag:

-- A high performance DSLR Body like the Canon EOS 7D Mark II DSLR is just the gear you need for all your adventures.
+- A high-performance DSLR Body like the Canon EOS 7D Mark II DSLR is just the gear you need for all your adventures.

 - Add on a telephoto zoom like the Canon EF 70-300mm f/4-5.6 IS USM or a nicer telephoto zoom like the Canon EF 100-400mm f/4.5-5.6 L IS USM to get up close and personal with your subjects.

 - Your children are involved in a lot of fast paced activities.
 You may not be able to keep up, so your gear needs to!
 Equip yourself with the fast 70-200mm zoom lens so you don’t miss any of the action!